railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Project_productivity.rst

 .. index:: Agenda
 .. index:: Timebox

-.. tip::   **Don't confuse** *Agenda*  *and timebox*
+.. tip:: Don't confuse **Agenda** and **timebox**

 	The idea of timebox is independent from that of an agenda.
 	Certain tasks, such as meetings, must be done on a precise date.
 	So they can't be managed by the timebox system but by an agenda.

-	The ideal is to put the minimum of things on the agenda and to put only tasks there that have a fixed date.
+	The ideal is to put the minimum of things on the agenda and to put there only tasks that have a fixed date.
 	The timebox system is more flexible and more efficient for dealing with multiple tasks.

 So start by entering all the tasks required by project management.
 These could have been entered by another user and assigned to you.
 It's important to code in all of the tasks that are buzzing around in your head, just to get them off your mind.
 A task could be:

 * work to be done,